MicrosoftDocs/xamarin-docs/docs/android/user-interface/layouts/list-view/index.md

 automatically inserted to the list using a [`IListAdapter`](xref:Android.Widget.IListAdapter).

-In this tutorial, you'll create a scrollable list of country names that are read from a string array.
+In this tutorial, you'll create a scrollable list of country/region names that are read from a string array.
 When a list item is selected, a toast message will display the position of the item in the list.